The statistical programming skills I developed during my masters have proven extremely beneficial for my PhD

 The Psychological Research Methods with Advanced Statistics MSc seemed to offer what I was looking for, while also providing a link to my undergraduate field, Psychology.

-The ethics module led by Dr Mark Blades was surprisingly engaging, with the coursework allowing for me to think about how researcher ethics applied to topics I was personally interested in
+The ethics module was surprisingly engaging, with the coursework allowing for me to think about how researcher ethics applied to topics I was personally interested in

 MSc Psychological Research Methods with Advanced Statistics

 Having now finished the MSc, I can say that I was very pleased with the content.
-The statistics modules, lead by Dr Chris Stride, were both intellectually stimulating and challenging, and I now have a much better grasp of the topic.
+The statistics modules were both intellectually stimulating and challenging, and I now have a much better grasp of the topic.

 The Research Methods and Systematic Review modules helped me to understand how to think more critically about the research that I read, while the latter also provided useful experience on carrying out a large-scale academic project.

-Finally, the ethics module led by Dr Mark Blades was surprisingly engaging, with the coursework allowing for me to think about how researcher ethics applied to topics I was personally interested in.
+Finally, the ethics module was surprisingly engaging, with the coursework allowing for me to think about how researcher ethics applied to topics I was personally interested in.